stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Shadow/index.md

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Eyes of the Dark<br>**Actions:** 1
 *You curse an enemy and call forth a howling creature of darkness to dispatch them.*

-You can spend 3 mana to magically summon a hound of ill omen to mark one creature you can see within 120 feet of you.
-The hound uses the [dire wolf]() statistics (see the Bestiary), with the following changes:
+You mark one creature that you can see within 120 feet of you for death.
+Spend 3 Mana to magically summon a hound of ill omen in an unoccupied space of your choice within 30 feet of the target.
+The hound uses the [Dire Wolf]() statistics, with the following changes:
 * The hound is size medium, not large, and it counts as a monstrosity, not a beast.
 * It appears with a number of temporary hit points equal to the maximum spell level that you can cast.
 * It can move through other creatures and objects as if they were difficult terrain.
 If the hound ends its turn within a creature or object, both take 5 profane damage.
 * At the start of its turn, the hound automatically knows its marked creature’s location.
 If the creature was hidden, it is no longer hidden from the hound.

-The hound appears in an unoccupied space of your choice within 30 feet of the target.
-In combat, it shares your same initiative count, but takes its turn immediately after your.
-On its turn, it can move only toward the marked creature by the most direct route, and it can use its action only to attack the marked creature.
-The hound can make opportunity attacks, but only against the marked creature.
+In combat, the hound shares your initiative, but takes its turn immediately after you.
+On its turn, it can only use its actions to move towards the marked creature by the most direct route and attack the marked creature.
+The hound can make attacks of opportunity, but only against the marked creature.

-While the hound is within 5 feet of the marked creature, you gain +1d to spell attacks against the marked creature.
+While the hound is within 5 feet of the marked creature, you gain +1d on spell attacks against the marked creature.
 Additionally, the marked creature suffers -1d to any checks against effects created by your spells.

-The hound disappears if it is reduced to 0 stamina, if its target is reduced to 0 stamina, or after 5 minutes.
+The hound disappears if it is reduced to 0 Stamina, if the marked creature is reduced to 0 Stamina, or after 5 minutes.

 ### Shadow Walk

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Hound of Ill Omen<br>**Actions:** 1